deadbeefsociety/sshfs/README.md

 ## This is a currently maintained fork of SSHFS

 SSHFS (original repo: https://github.com/libfuse/sshfs) has been declared to be unmaintained and it breaks our heart.
-So me and some friends have decided to fork it and give it some love.
+So some friends and I have decided to fork it and give it some love.

 There's a rust fork in progress by Greg Shuflin (https://github.com/neunenak/sshfs/tree/rust).
 Rust is a modern and memory safe programming language, and in the long term, it's not a bad decision to port it to rust.